Is Cloud Storage Safe From Ransomware? Let’s find out.

-A false positive happens when your cloud storage security solution detects traffic patterns that may appear to be ransomware traffic, but are actually legitimate.
-This is not an exact science however and can result in legitimate network traffic being blocked that is not truly malware or specifically, ransomware.
+A false positive happens when your cloud storage security solution detects traffic patterns that may appear to be ransomware traffic but are actually legitimate.
+However, this is not an exact science and can result in legitimate network traffic being blocked that is not truly malware or, specifically, ransomware.

 Abnormal File Behavior Detection

 Solutions today that can effectively detect and stop advanced ransomware need to use more advanced techniques than the traditional signature and traffic detection.
 Abnormal file behavior detection looks at the file behavior for different types of anomalies to match that behavior with a particular type of malware.

-Solutions leveraging machine learning engines that can intelligently differentiate between benign behavior and behavior that is malicious provide powerful capabilities to businesses looking at stopping ransomware before it destroys large amounts of business-critical data.
+Solutions leveraging machine learning engines that can intelligently differentiate between benign behavior and malicious behavior provide powerful capabilities to businesses looking at stopping ransomware before it destroys significant amounts of business-critical data.

 SpinOne End-to-End Cloud Ransomware Protection

 SpinOne provides a unique approach that combines the best of both cybersecurity and data protection in a single solution if you are looking for protection from cloud ransomware.
 It offers robust ransomware cloud backup capabilities, ensuring that your critical data is regularly backed up and protected from ransomware attacks.
 SpinOne leverages machine learning to protect your environment from the bad guys and the tools they use like ransomware.

-Using machine learning, SpinOne looks at abnormal file behavior as its means of detecting ransomware activity in your cloud environment.
-Once malicious ransomware activity is determined, SpinOne finds the source of the attack and then revokes access to the source of the attack.
+Using machine learning, SpinOne looks at abnormal file behavior to detect ransomware activity in your cloud environment.
+Once malicious ransomware activity is determined, SpinOne finds the source of the attack and then revokes access to the attack’s origin.